Generic Name: cefaclor (SEFF-uh-klor)

 Brand Name: Generic only.
 No brands available.

-Cefaclor capsules is used for:
+Cefaclor capsules are used for:

 Treating infections caused by certain bacteria.

-Cefaclor capsules is a cephalosporin antibiotic.
+Cefaclor capsules are a cephalosporin antibiotic.
 It kills sensitive bacteria by interfering with formation of the bacteria's cell wall while it is growing.
 This weakens the cell wall and it ruptures, resulting in the death of the bacteria.